rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/EGammaVariableCorrection/README.md

 Parameter0GraphName: NameOfTheTGraphInTheRootFile
 ```

 If any of the **binned parameter types** is used, first the binning in eta and/or pt must be provided to the tool.
 This is done using the flags `EtaBins` and `PtBins`, respectively.
 The tool expects to be provided the lower bin edges of the binning.
-It also expects the binning to start at 0 and will fail if the lowest bin edge is not 0.
+For the `PtBins`, it expects the binning to start at 0 and will fail if the lowest bin edge is not 0.
 The pt binning must be provided in MeV.
+For the `EtaBins`, the tool expects the binning to either start at 0 - for corrections using `abs(eta)` - or at a negative value, being treated by the tool as negative infinity.
+In the latter case, this means that the first correction value of all eta binned variables is used to correct all the objects with an `eta` value between minues infinity and the second `eta` value provided in the binning.
+The tool will automatically choose the correct `eta` range to use for a given `eta` binning, depending on the range of the provided binning.
 For example, this looks like this:

 ```bash
 EtaBins: 0.0; 0.6; 1.37; 1.52; 1.81; 2.37